AH-repo/Affinity_propagation_Python2025/README.rst

  Introduction

 Affinity Propagation is a clustering algorithm that automatically finds the number of clusters in a dataset.
-The main advantage over methods like K-means is that you don't need to specify how many clusters you want beforehand.
 The algorithm identifies exemplars, which are representative data points that serve as cluster centers.

  Basic Idea